Concept of

 Constitutional and anti-constitutional governments

 As we have said previously, a constitutional government is governed by a series of laws issued by legitimately chosen organizations.
 They have the characteristic that several parties run for elections and are elected fairly.
 The party that receives the most votes will head the government, the rest of the parties will occupy different percentages in the chamber of deputies and senators, so that power is divided equally and there is no monopolistic government.
 Furthermore, the government must adhere to existing laws and be accountable for all actions it takes.
-These requirements turn the State into a democratic entity of law.
+These requirements convert the State into a democratic entity of law.
 These governments include the presidential, parliamentary, or semi-presidential system of government.

 A de facto government (dictatorships), for its part, is anti-constitutional because in order to exist it must ignore the laws that govern the harmony and coexistence of that society.
 These governments, therefore, do not represent the ideas of the people but of a small group of society that, through violence, removes the current ruler to take his place.